 Melaleuca nesophila (Pink Melaleuca) [minimum 4' parkway width, single-trunk specimens only] typically grows to 10’-30’ High x 6’-30’ Wide lavender to rose flowers, Spring to Summer || Evergreen Origin: Australia Melaleuca nesophilaPhoto 1 (click to view) Melaleuca nesophilaPhoto 2 (click to view)

 *Pistacia chinensis (Chinese Pistache) [minimum 6' parkway width] typically grows to 25’-60’ High x 25’-50’ Wide insignificant flowers || yellow to red foliage, Autumn; Winter deciduous Origin: China Pistacia chinensisPhoto 1 (click to view) Pistacia chinensisPhoto 2 (click to view)

-Note: Generally, homeowners are responsible for maintaining and improving their parkways while the City of Los Angeles has easements allowing them to regulate and modify parkways in the public interest.
-Specifically, the planting, pruning, or removing of any street tree requires a permit from the Bureau of Street Services (BSS, see:bss.lacity.org).
+Note: Generally, homeowners are responsible for maintaining and improving their parkways while the City of Los Angeles has easements allowing municipal authorities to regulate and modify parkways in the public interest.
+Specifically, the planting, pruning, or removing of any street tree requires a permit from the Bureau of Street Services (see:bss.lacity.org).